dojo/docs/dijit/form/DateTextBox.rst

 * validates against locale-specific `i18n <quickstart/internationalization/index>`_ rules
 * also validates against developer-provided ``constraints`` like ``min``, ``max``, valid days of the week, etc.

+`Options defined by the dojo.date package <quickstart/numbersDates#date-constraints>`_ to alter the way dates are formatted and parsed can be specified in the DateTextBox ``constraints`` object.

 Standard Date Format
 --------------------